-The age categories for racing cyclo-cross are defined in the British Cycling cyclo-cross regulations.
-To make things a bit easier for you, we’ve produced a table to help you find the correct age category for cyclo-cross only.
+You must race in the correct age category which is based on your year of birth.
+The age categories for racing cyclo-cross are defined in the British Cycling cyclo-cross regulations but, to make things a bit easier, we’ve produced a table to help you find the correct age category.
+Please note that these age categories are for cyclo-cross only.

-|10:30||U9||7 mins||Partial (non U9 section)|
+|10:30||U9||7 mins||Partial practice (non-U9 course section)|

-|10:55||U12||15 mins||Partial (non U12 section)|
+|10:55||U12||15 mins||Partial practice (non-U12 course section)|

-|11:55||Full course behind sweeper|
+|11:55||Full course open behind sweeper|

-|13:10||Full course behind sweeper|
+|13:10||Full course open behind sweeper|

-|14:25||Full course behind sweeper|
+|14:25||Full course open behind sweeper|

 |15:35||Last race finishes|

 The league is run by a committee, all of whom are dedicated volunteers.
 They meet every few weeks during the season (usually in a pub) to talk about how things are going and how things can be improved.
 They also sort out important issues such as finance and medical cover.
 Everyone involved in the league is welcome to committee meetings.
 Note that if YOU want things to change for you, your club, or your family members then please volunteer – there are some great ideas out there but without people to take action and share the work we simply cannot implement them.